 Chances are, even if you don't know a lot about virtual private networks you may have heard of NordVPN.
 It advertises on TV, sponsors sports teams and has been a leader in the market for a decade.
 Nord doesn't quite lead the way right now but it's still a fantastic service and currently costs from $3.49 USD per month.

 3. Surfshark: Very reasonably priced VPN (opens in new tab)

 Still too expensive?
 Then look no further than Surfshark.
 For less than $2.50 USD per month it's a fantastic, premium option that's unbelievably simple to use and has become a TechRadar favorite.
 It offers most of the same features as the other top services, just for less money.

 The problems with free VPNs

-Free VPN services may cost nothing but there is usually a good reason for that – it means the provider will be turning a profit in some other way, usually with invasive advertising or by selling your browsing data to third-parties (rather defeating the whole drive for privacy in the first place).
+Free VPN services may cost nothing, but as you'd expect, you'll have to make some sacrifices!
+It typically means the provider will be turning a profit in some other way, usually with invasive advertising or by selling your browsing data to third parties (defeating the whole drive for privacy in the first place).

-The best free services are there to give you a taste of the full product, and tend to limit the amount of data you can use and the speed you can use it at, rendering them practically useless for streaming video, torrenting or as an extra layer of reliable security in your day-to-day online life.
+The best free services are there to give you a taste of the full product, and tend to limit the amount of data you can use, as well as the speed you can use it at.
+Ultimately, this renders them practically useless for streaming video, torrenting, or as an extra layer of reliable security in your day-to-day online life.
 And don't expect the kind of easy-access support or server range that you get with the paid services, either.

-So, before we get stuck in to our list of the best free VPN downloads, it's worth knowing that a paid-for version can cost as little as around $2/£2 per month and these best VPNs will give you much better performance and protection.
+So, before we get stuck into our list of the best free VPN downloads, it's worth knowing that a paid-for version can cost as little as around $2/£2 per month and these best cheap VPNs will give you much better performance and protection; without breaking the bank.